ythackerCS/GridSearch-Container/README.md

 ## Introduction

 > This container will load images specifically "PIXELDATA" from a dicom and match it to is given classification vector.
 Then Using a defult architecture it will build and train a model over a given set of gridsearch parameters.
-There are a multitude of parameters that the user is able to modify for generating the data set as well as
+There are a multitude of parameters that the user is able to modify for generating the data set as well as the hyperparameter arrays over which the gridsearch is done.

 ##  Design:
   * Used python